“I became a newspaperman. I couldn’t find honest employment.” – Mark Twain

 Aside from these three things, I would also add business travel and telecommuting – both are learned skills, believe me.
 Then there is all of the associated technological baggage that goes with being a 21st-century member of the Fourth Estate; how many journalists can say they’ve filed copy using a cellular modem while on the overnight train from Beijing to Shengyang?

 I knew by my junior in high school that I wanted to go into journalism.
-Even though I had a better than average academic record, I also knew that either Columbia’s or Stanford’s journalism schools were not in my future (my academic record was good but not that good).
-Fortunately, one of the better j schools in the country resided in my home state of Ohio, at Athens: good ole Ohio University and the E.W.
+Even though I had a better-than-average academic record, I also knew that neither Columbia’s or Stanford’s journalism schools were in my future (my academic record was good but not that good).
+Fortunately, one of the better j schools in the country resided in my home state of Ohio, at Athens: good ole’ Ohio University and the E.W.
 Scripps School of Journalism.

 This is where I received a bachelor of science degree in magazine journalism, a minor in English literature, and learned to eat deadline pressure for breakfast and like it.
 I got a “B” in News Writing 101; I never worked harder for a grade, and to be honest no job I’ve ever had in journalism was more difficult in terms of day-to-day demands and pressures.

 A Well-Rounded Individual